Home

 This sauce is sometimes served with (on) the food or placed in a small individual bowl on the side for dipping into.
 It is sometimes served in a gravy boat, as well.

-You can use this sauce for any beef item, including prime rib, roasted New York, tenderloin and French Dip sandwiches.
-It's great.
+You can use this sauce for any beef item, including prime rib, roasted New York, tenderloin and it is excellent with French Dip sandwiches.
+It's great!

 Beef Au Jus